arashghk1/PyGymWebApp/README.md

 - Clone the Github repository: https://github.com/arashghk1/PyGymWebApp
 - Create a virtual environment and install the dependencies using the requirement.txt file
 - Create a MySql database and add the necessary tables using the schema.sql file
-- Add your Stripe API keys to the config.py file
 - Run the Flask application using python app.py command

 # Usage